The orange Tabby Cat is known for its striking fur that comes in a huge variety of orange shades.

 The Cat Fancier’s Association have some nice illustrations and explanations of the different tabby markings on their website.

-The full name for the gene that is responsible for the variation in tabby patterns in domestic cats is called Transmembrane aminopeptidase Q
+The full name for the gene that is responsible for the variation in tabby patterns in domestic cats is called Transmembrane aminopeptidase Q. That’s a bit of a mouthful, so it’s reduced to Taqpep for short.

 The purpose of tabby patterning is to provide camouflage for the cat when he or she is hunting.

-It’s harder to prey to spot a predator whose coat is broken up with little marking, than it is to spot a cat or any other predatory that is a solid color
+It’s harder for prey to spot a predator whose markings blend in with the natural surrounds than it is to spot a cat or any other predator that is a solid color.

 There are two colors that are dominant in cats.
 Orange (also called red) and Black.

 It’s a little more complicated than that of course.
-You can read more about the genetics of cat color at the University of California’s Integrative Biology website.
-And in the other resources you’ll find at the foot of this article
+So you can read more about the genetics of cat color at the University of California’s Integrative Biology website.

-Winston Churchill had several orange cats but his favorite was probably an orange tabby cat called Jock.
-Churchill made provision for his beloved Jock to stay on at Chartwell after his death.
+One of his other favourites was an orange tabby called Jock.
+When Churchill passed away Jock was at his bedside.
+Plus, he had made provision for his beloved Jock to stay on at Chartwell after his death.

 Our Billy has pale gold, almost yellow eyes.
-But many orange tabbies have deep gold, or even green eyes
+But many orange tabbies have deep gold, or even green eyes.
+This colouring is also linked to pheomalanin.

 A Street Cat Named Bob is the story of how an orange tabby cat named Bob saved his friend James Bowen from heroin addiction.